 "Boy is he steampunk."
 Chuck mumbled.

-He took note of a pasty, wide-eyed museum curator standing next to the dealer and a painting situated in the background as they shook hands.
+He noted the pasty, wide-eyed museum curator shaking the dealer's hand and a painting displayed in the background.
 The dealer triggered his flash.
-Chuck could have sworn he glimpsed him, though the image came peculiarly from an old photograph.
+Chuck could've sworn he glimpsed him, though the image popped in from a vintage photograph.

-"We have many beautiful pieces that we received from 'The Great Earthquake' in 1906 and it is only fitting to honor the momentous event with this auction."
+"We have many beautiful pieces that we'd received from the time of 'The Great Earthquake' in 1906 and it is only fitting to honor the momentous event with this auction at the dazzling Palace Hotel."
 The curator beamed.
 "All pieces were graciously donated by the Wilhelm Julian Collection.
 This is my personal collection."

 "Can you describe some of these items, Mr. Julian?"
 The Curator pressed.

-"It is very exciting to have my collection up for public sale, it's akin to a turn of the century flea market!
+"It is very exciting to have my the articles up for public sale, it's akin to a turn of the century flea market!
 Those were grand, I tell you!
 We have kitchenware, fixtures, clothing and we've recovered missing costumes from the Metropolitan Opera Company.
 We also have artwork…"

 "Oh, can I say what my favorite piece is?"